 |Household Size||Income (Monthly)||Income (Annual)|

-How to get help paying for things
+How do I get help paying for things?

 - On the form, you will need to tell us: